Unitz-Co/int-quiz/back-end-quiz/README.md

 ## Connect Front-end With Back-end

-You can get data from Back-end instead of from JSON file. \
+You can get data from Back-end instead of from Json file.\

-Just start Back-end then start Front-end. \
+Just start Back-end then start Front-end.\
 *Note: If Back-end not work, Front-end will auto get data from JSON file.

 ## Available Scripts